"Mohbad lives on": Wunmi, Liam receive Headies award, Davido, Juma Jux present

 The event was also star-studded, with prominent figures beyond the entertainment industry in attendance.

-Lagos State Governor Babajide Sanwo-Olu, Mavin label boss, Tanzanian singer Juma Jux and his wife Priscilla Ojo, actress Regina Daniels, Nancy Isime, reality star Olawunmi-Adenibuyan (BamBam), and socialite Cubana Chief Priest, were all spotted at the event.
+Lagos state Governor Babajide Sanwo-Olu, Mavin label boss, Tanzanian singer Juma Jux and his wife Priscilla Ojo, actresses Regina Daniels and Nancy Isime, reality star Olawunmi-Adenibuyan (BamBam), and socialite Cubana Chiefpriest, were all spotted at the event.

 Mohbad's family shines at 17th Headies award

-The late singer won the Best Street-Hop Artist with “Ask About Me."
+The late Nigerian singer, Mohbad, won the Best Street-Hop Artist with “Ask About Me."

 The award, which was presented by Regina Daniels, saw Mohbad's widow, Wunmi, son Liam and brother Audra receiving the plaque on his behalf.